 MON & WED - 9:30am

 A class for experienced beginners or intermediate level practitioners.
 Different variations and progression of poses are practiced in sequence and linked with breath.
 This class is 75 minutes.

-Offers a nice balance of modifications for beginners to keep the flow of poses at the gentle level yet offers more challenging variations for intermediates; however, the mixed level is less intense than Vinyasa Flow.
-This class is 60 minutes.
+Offers a nice balance of modifications for beginners to keep the flow of poses at the gentle level yet offers more challenging variations for intermediates.
+This class is 60-70 minutes.

 If you have decided to try a yoga class, congratulations!
 I'll do my best to guide you joyfully through your wonderful journey!
 The "Introduction to Yoga" series is best to start if you are new to yoga.
 But if that series is not immediately available, don't wait---the Gentle Yoga is specifically for beginners, since we take time to study proper alignment, working with our own unique anatomy.
 This class covers the basics of yoga so is an excellent starting point.
 Anyone can begin in this class at any time.

 You need a mat specifically for yoga, 68" or longer.
 These are available at Walmart, Academy, Target, etc. usually for less than $15.
 Yoga is practiced on an empty or near empty stomach--meals usually no more than 3 hours prior to class.
 A light snack before class is fine.
 Wear clothing that allows you a full range of motion---loose fitting or stretch, whatever is most comfortable for you.
 Yoga is done barefoot.

 You are required to complete a Student Information and Waiver of Liability form before participating in class.
 Every student should make the instructor aware of current injuries or chronic limitations before class.